gitmachtl/scripts/cardano/mainnet/README.md

 1. Wait a minute so the transaction is complete
 1. Add/Update the current UTXO balance for ledgerowner.payment in the offlineTransfer.json by running<br>```./01_workOffline.sh add ledgerowner.payment``` (we need it to pay for the delegation next and you just paid with it)

-:floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.
+💾 Transfer the offlineTransfer.json to the Offline-Machine.

 **Offline-Machine:**

-1. Send all owner delegations to the blockchain. :bulb: Notice!
+1. Send all owner delegations to the blockchain. 💡 Notice!
 This is different than before when using only CLI-Owner-Keys, if any owner is a HW-Wallet than you have to send the individual delegations after the stakepool registration.
 You can read more about it [here](#changes-to-the-operator-workflow-when-hardware-wallets-are-involved).<br>We have only one new owner (ledgerowner) so lets do this by running the following command, **the HW-Wallet itself must pay for this**<br>```./06_regDelegationCert.sh ledgerowner ledgerowner.payment```

-:floppy_disk: Transfer the offlineTransfer.json to the Online-Machine.
+💾 Transfer the offlineTransfer.json to the Online- or Light-Machine.

-**Online-Machine:**
+**Online- or Light-Machine:**

 1. Execute the cued transaction (ledgerowner delegation registration) on the blockchain by running<br>```./01_workOffline.sh execute```
 1. Wait a minute so the transaction is completed
 1. Verify that your owner delegation to your pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh ledgerowner``` if you don't see it instantly, wait a little and retry the same command

 &nbsp;<br>
-:warning: <b>Now WAIT!
-Wait for 2 epoch changes!</b> :warning: So if you're doing this in epoch n, wait until epoch n+2 before you continue!
+⚠️ <b>Now WAIT!
+Wait for 2 epoch changes!</b> ⚠️ So if you're doing this in epoch n, wait until epoch n+2 before you continue!

 &nbsp;<br>
 Now two epochs later your new additional **ledgerowner** co-owner is fully active.
 Its now the time to **transfer your owner funds** from the old **owner** to the new **ledgerowner**.

-**Online-Machine:**
+**Online- or Light-Machine:**

 1. Add/Update the current UTXO balance for owner.payment (oldaccount) in the offlineTransfer.json by running<br>```./01_workOffline.sh add owner.payment```

-:floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.
+💾 Transfer the offlineTransfer.json to the Offline-Machine.

 **Offline-Machine:**